olegstepura/glibc-envsubst/README.md

 # glibc-envsubst
 Envsubst image compiled against glibc.
-Idea is to use this as [config management plugin](https://argo-cd.readthedocs.io/en/stable/user-guide/config-management-plugins/) in [ArgoCD](https://github.com/argoproj/argo-cd) to post-process Kubernetes manifests replacing ENV variables after running Kustomize.
+Idea is to use this as [config management plugin](https://argo-cd.readthedocs.io/en/stable/user-guide/config-management-plugins/) in [ArgoCD](https://github.com/argoproj/argo-cd) to post-process [Kubernetes](https://kubernetes.io/) manifests replacing ENV variables after running [Kustomize](https://kustomize.io/) or [Helm](https://helm.sh/).

 ## When this might make sense?

-You could prepare your whole git repository from a template using ansible and do some boostrapping including specification of some basic variables for the repo.
+You could prepare your whole git repository from a template using [ansible](https://github.com/ansible/ansible) and do some bootstrapping including specification of some basic variables for the repo.
 Then there can be a secret created with all vars which can be used to substitute placeholders in your manifests.

 Or you have a common variable for the whole repository in a single place (secret) and substitute it automaticaly in every manifest.